> Blog >

 Why Move from BusinessObjects to Power BI?

-• Cost savings: Power BI‘s Cloud-native feature is often on-premises and minimizes hardware requirements.
+• Cost savings and less licensing costs: Power BI‘s Cloud-native feature is often on-premises and minimizes hardware requirements.
 This reduces infrastructure costs compared to Business Object's traditional enterprise model.
+Often, Power BI is licensed along with Microsoft 365.
+SAP Business Objects needs a heavy licensing and maintenance fees annually.

-• Cloud-based BI platform: Unlike Business Objects, Power BI offers a modern, cloud-first architecture that can easily integrate with Microsoft Fabric and Azure services.
+• Cloud-native platform: Unlike Business Objects, Power BI offers a modern, cloud-first architecture.
+This allows an easy integration with Microsoft Fabric and Azure services.

-• User experience: Power BI provides an intuitive and interactive user interface that enables self-service analytics.
-Learning curve is less, so that users can easily create their own dashboards and reports without any need for a technical person.
-This triggers faster decision-making.
+• Improved User experience: Power BI provides an intuitive and interactive user interface that enables self-service analytics.
+Learning curve is less, so users can easily create their own dashboards and reports without any need for a technical person.
+This triggers faster decision-making, whereas Business Objects needs a steep learning curve.

-• Scalability: Since Power BI is built for the cloud, it can handle petabytes of data by utilizing Microsoft Azure.
-This feature makes it suitable for organizations to handle large volumes of data.
+• Scalability: Power BI is built for the cloud, and it can handle petabytes of data by utilizing Microsoft Azure.
+But it comes to Business Objects, though it can handle large enterprise reporting, it requires significant infrastructure planning.

 Challenges faced during BusinessObjects to Power BI Migration and ways to overcome